 To identify solutions we will bring this matrix to reduced row-echelon form.
-Despite the presence of variables in the last column, there is nothing to stop us from doing this, except our numerical routines on calculators can't be used, and even some of the symbolic algebra routines do some unexpected maneuvers with this computation.
+Despite the presence of variables in the last column, there is nothing to stop us from doing this, except our numerical routines on calculators cannot be used, and even some of the symbolic algebra routines do some unexpected maneuvers with this computation.
 So do it by hand.
 Yes, it is a bit of work.
 But worth it.
 We'll still be here when you get back.
 Notice along the way that the row operations are exactly the same ones you would do if you were just row-reducing the coefficient matrix alone, say in connection with a homogeneous system of equations.
-The column with the b_i acts as a sort of bookkeeping device.
-There are many different possibilities for the result, depending on what order you choose to perform the row operations, but shortly we'll all be on the same page.
-Here's one possibility (you can find this same result by doing additional row operations with the fifth and sixth rows to remove any occurrences of b_1 and b_2 from the first four rows of your result):
+The column with the $b_i$ acts as a sort of bookkeeping device.
+There are many different possibilities for the result, depending on what order you choose to perform the row operations, but shortly we will all be on the same page.
+If you want to match our work right now, use row 5 to remove any occurrence of $b_1$ from the other entries of the last column, and use row 6 to remove any occurrence of $b_2$ from the last columns.we have: